brands-d/kMap/README.md

 ## Pre-packaged distribution (Windows 10 only)

-A built distribution for Windows 10 in form of a .zip file is available on request.
+A built distribution for an old kMap verison is available on request for Windows 10 in form of a .zip file.
 For this, please send an email to peter.puschnig(at)uni-graz.at.
 To use this version of kMap, please unzuip the file, enter the resulting folder and double click the kMap.exe file.

 ## Detailed installation guide from source